Monday, July 26:

 After a weekend of slack inactivity and frenzied packing, I strap everything to the bike and head for Columbus to visit my sister and brother in law, leaving around 3:00pm in order to miss Columbus rush hour traffic.
 But I misjudge just how early Pgh's rush hour traffic starts and get to spend a lovely half hour looking at downtown from 376.
 The ride is the standard trip to Columbus (albeit with ever more development around the Cabela's building in WV).
 Lots of road work; this will prove to be a theme for the trip.
 (Another theme: taking pictures, for once, instead of just carrying the camera around.)

 I get into Columbus around 7pm, stash the bike in a neighbor's garage (with a door and a lock) so that it'll still be there the next day (my sister doesn't live in the best neighborhood), and am whisked off to a dinner party where I get to hang out with German exchange students and some of my sister's cool friends, feed some of the local Ohio mosquitos, drink some lovely beers, and become thoroughly amazed by my brother in law's ability to open a bottle with many objects that are not a bottle opener.
-The party breaks up around midnight; White Castle is suggested and approved. always a bad idea, but not always We all go to sleep before the WC repercussions start.
+The party breaks up around midnight; White Castle is suggested and approved.
+We all go to sleep before the WC repercussions start.
 Success.

 Tuesday, July 27:

 Mornings in my sister's house are very civilized.
 The sibs (and sib-in-law) have to split for work early, so they explain how to get out of the house without making the alarm call the cops and split.
 I fetch the bike from the neighbor's garage, take a few pictures of the bike, and start loading my stuff onto the bike and putting on my riding gear.
 (The stuff: two aluminum side cases, one bag of stuff that goes in the top box, one big blue bag of tent parts and sleeping gear.
 The riding gear: leather pants, leather boots, mesh jacket (because it's too damn hot for anything else), helmet, gloves.
 The process, refined by lots of trips and a desire to not start sweating sooner/more than necessary: put the hard bags on the bike, bungee the big blue bag down to the back of the motorcycle seat, then change into the pants and boots.
 Chuck the normal clothes I was just wearing into the bag for the top box, chuck the bag into the top box, put on jacket and helmet and gloves, go.)
-I'm about halfway done when there's a godawful noise down the street and and around the corner, and a seriously wounded SUV slowly turns the corner and noses into the curb. just another Tuesday in ColumbusMy first very brave response is to go hide in my sister's house.
+I'm about halfway done when there's a godawful noise down the street and and around the corner, and a seriously wounded SUV slowly turns the corner and noses into the curb.
+My first very brave response is to go hide in my sister's house.
 (In my defense: people get shot in this neighborhood, and I have a lot of vacation time lined up that I'd rather not spent in a hospital.)
 After a few minutes of cowering I decide that's stupid, and finish packing and prepping to leave.
 The driver of the SUV slowly gets out and saunters down the street and around the corner.
 About that time my brother in law gets home, and I find out that the godawful noise came from the SUV ripping a wheel off on a telephone pole around the corner.
 We marvel.
 The cops show up, and, since I already have my jacket and helmet on and am already drenched in sweat, I decide that it's time to go.
 Good times.

 I'm meeting Bubba in Normal, IL (which is apparently basically the same place as Bloomington, IL, but which has a much better name), so I opt for interstates.
 This is fine until 20 miles outside the Indianapolis beltway, when traffic comes to a full stop.
-Out of all the states doing road work (and they all were), Indiana was by far the worst in terms of organization and signage, and there's nothing like hours of sitting motionless on a highway in 90+ degree heat and crazy high humidity (and direct sun) to make a body feel extra charitable to idiots being idiotic. seriously, what's wrong with Indiana DOT?
+Out of all the states doing road work (and they all were), Indiana was by far the worst in terms of organization and signage, and there's nothing like hours of sitting motionless on a highway in 90+ degree heat and crazy high humidity (and direct sun) to make a body feel extra charitable to idiots being idiotic.
 After an hour the sun has moved enough that I can hide in the shadow of an eighteen wheeler.
 After another hour we've finally covered those 20 miles to find: nothing.
 No construction work being done, no accident, nothing but some guys carting some barrels around and a bunch of signs first warning traffic that one lane will close, then closing the other lane.
 What the hell, Indiana DOT?
 What the hell?

 I'm meeting Bubba at a motel on the north side of Bloomington/Normal, but my interstate is on the south side of town so I opt for a trip north on the main street through town (named Main Street, naturally), the first sightseeing I've really done so far.
-The hotel is kind of a dump (a theme for most Motel 6 locations, it seems), but the desk attendant is friendly and helpful (another theme for most Motel 6s, thankfully), and Bubba shows up about 45 minutes after I do. and in walks Bubba We add all his stuff to my pile of stuff in the room, then realize that the AC isn't doing anything and the room has become swamplike.
+The hotel is kind of a dump (a theme for most Motel 6 locations, it seems), but the desk attendant is friendly and helpful (another theme for most Motel 6s, thankfully), and Bubba shows up about 45 minutes after I do.
+We add all his stuff to my pile of stuff in the room, then realize that the AC isn't doing anything and the room has become swamplike.
 The helpful desk attendant moves us into a room two doors away where the AC is doing a properly frigid job.
 All is good.
 He also recommends a local Italian place that delivers, so we carb up and pass out.

 Wednesday, July 28:

 We're supposed to meet up with some folks in Hot Springs, SD on Friday, which means we have three days to cover a distance that normally only takes two.
-We still opt for interstates (I'm not sure Illinois has any interesting roads, and I can look at corn at 80mph, thanks), especially since the Weather Channel is calling for doom. on off on off Accordingly, we head into one ominous dark chunk of road, stop under a convenient overpass to throw on rain gear, and get stormed on for about three minutes before the sun comes out and we stop again after ten minutes to take off the rain gear because the skies are clear blue and we're about to sweat to death.
+We still opt for interstates (I'm not sure Illinois has any interesting roads, and I can look at corn at 80mph, thanks), especially since the Weather Channel is calling for doom.
+Accordingly, we head into one ominous dark chunk of road, stop under a convenient overpass to throw on rain gear, and get stormed on for about three minutes before the sun comes out and we stop again after ten minutes to take off the rain gear because the skies are clear blue and we're about to sweat to death.
 We end up in Council Bluffs, opting to stay in Iowa instead of continuing on to Omaha because Iowa says gays can get married and Nebraska doesn't, an act of protest that affects basically nobody.
 Another Motel 6, similarly dumpy but friendly, but with a Mexican restaurant and a Perkins right next door for our margarita and pancake pleasure.

 Thursday, July 29:

 We have all day to cross Nebraska, so we finally opt for non-interstates, deciding to take Rt.
 92 to Rt.
 2, which basically goes diagonally NW across the state, to something that heads north and puts us Chadron for the evening.
 It's a pretty ride: still mostly straight roads, but more interesting hills and a wider variety of scenery than from the interstate.
 At about the point where 92 meets up with 2 (at Ansley), I come around a corner heading onto a little humpback bridge over a creek, have time to think “hey, that's a lot of tar” and then the bike's handlebars are slapping back and forth; I have enough time to realize I can't save it and then the front end tucks underneath the rest of the bike and I'm off and tumbling.
 Once everything stops moving and I catch my breath, I try moving, figure nothing's broken, roll over and stand up, slowly.
 The bike's upside down a handful of yards away dribbling fluids, and I go turn it off, hobble off the road and start taking off my gloves and helmet.
 By this time someone's stopped, parking his big white pickup truck so that he's blocking traffic for me and the bike.
 A few minutes later someone else stops, and Bubba (who was leading) has realized I wasn't behind him and come back.
 We all hoist the bike upright and wheel it off the road; the second guy who stopped turns out to be an EMT so he starts checking me over.
 I'm shook up and bruised, with a few patches of road rash, but the safety gear did what it was supposed to so there's no serious damage.
 The bike has some crunched parts (and one of the aluminum side cases has been torn off), but the engine seems to be okay and nothing's leaking now that it's upright, so after I've had a bit of time to settle down we start it up and try to ride it off the bridge and over to the parking lot of a gas station that's about 100 yards away.
 It starts up fine, but when I put it in gear and let out the clutch there's no forward motion and some metal-on-metal sounds so I quickly stop doing that.
-We push the bike over to the parking lot instead.ow
+We push the bike over to the parking lot instead.

 Inside the convenience store (where there's AC and seating) the two locals find a phone book and point out the closest motorcycle shop (about 40 miles away).
 I call; they say they could send a trailer but maybe not right away.
 It occurs to me that maybe the crash just knocked the bike's drive chain off the rear wheel; one of the locals grabs a friend of his who happens to have a garage right next to the convenience store and they take a look: yep, chain's off.
 They get the chain back on and I ride the bike into the guy's garage so he can take a better look at the bike.
 (It turns out that the guy used to wrench on his brother's motocross bikes when his brother was racing.)
 He gets the rear wheel aligned, makes sure that nothing's leaking and the oil's still where it should be, gives me some duct tape so I can try to hold the windshield together, helps me stick the torn-off side case back on.
 The EMT guy checks me one more time for any concussion symptoms, then heads out.
 (The first guy had to leave after we got the bike to the garage.)
 I wouldn't mind stopping for the day, but there's absolutely nowhere to stay in Ansley, or anywhere within 80-odd miles.
 I can't think of anything else to do for me or the bike, so I'm ready to leave.
 Bubba has the presence of mind to ask the garage guy what we owe him (he says $20; I give him $40); neither of us got any sort of contact info for the two guys who stopped.
 If you happen to know someone named (maybe) Chesley who's an EMT in or around Ansley, NE, please tell him thank you for me, and ask him to thank his buddy for me too.